 Of course I know you won't, because you never could.
 But please, just be a little more of an arrogant idiot.
-You know those guys around the office who share their opinions without thinking, who rally everyone around their big, (often unformed) ideas?
+You know those guys around the office who share their opinions without thinking, who rally everyone around their big, know, I know.
+Because you are so brilliant and have such high standards, you see every way that you could be more qualified.
+You notice every part of your idea that is not perfected yet.
+While you are waiting to be ready, gathering more experience, sitting on your ideas, our friends referenced in rule five are being anointed industry visionaries, getting raises, and seeing their ideas come to life in the world.
+They are no more ready than you, and perhaps less.
+Jump in the sandbox now, and start playing full out.
+Find out just how ready you are.

+(often unformed) ideas?
 Be more like them.
 Even if just a bit.
 You can afford to move a few inches in that direction.

 6. QUESTION THE VOICE THAT SAYS "I'M NOT READY YET."
+I